-If you should be unlucky to suffer a breakdown in the parking lot, Universal offers complimentary vehicle assistance.
+Universal offers complimentary vehicle assistance if you should be unlucky to suffer a breakdown in the parking lot.
 If you need help, ask a parking assistant.

 Hotel Transportation at Universal Orlando

 Guests staying at any of the Universal Orlando On-Site hotels have access to complimentary resort shuttles.
-Shuttles are via either water taxi or bus and transport you to all parks including Volcano Bay.
+Shuttles are via water taxi or bus and will transport you to all parks, including Volcano Bay.

 Airport Transportation to Universal Orlando

-If you are not on a Universal vacation Package and do not wish to hire a car, there are several alternative shuttles/limo services you can book in advance.
-However, while taxis are the obvious choice for most guests, expect to pay $50 between Orlando International & Universal Hotels.
-Children 5 and under need a child car seat when in Florida, and you might wait longer for a taxi if you need this.
+If you are not on a Universal vacation Package and do not wish to hire a car, you can book several alternative shuttles/limo services in advance.
+In addition, taxis are readily available at the airport, or you can order an Uber or Lyft.
+Children 5 and under need a car seat in Florida, and you might wait longer for a taxi if you need this.

 Getting to Universal Orlando from Walt Disney World

 Disney World & Universal do not run transport to each other’s parks.
 However, it is not difficult to get between Universal and Disney.
 Your options depend on how many of you there are.
 The easiest, but not the cheapest option, is to get a taxi from outside your hotel.
-Expect to pay $50-$60 each way.
+Speak to bell services who will arrange this for you.

-Perhaps not quite as easy, but cheaper is catching an Uber or Lyft.
 Uber & Lyft are both cashless taxi services.
 You order your taxi from an App, and your payment is taken from a pre-registered card.
-We have used these services several times, and they do represent good value.
+We have used these services several times, representing good value, and cheaper than hotel-arranged taxis.

 Universal Orlando Useful Information

 Many guests have questions about Universal Orlando Resort, but often the answers are not easy to find.
-We have batched together some of your most common problems in a section on Modern Life is Good containing Universal Orlando Useful Information.
-If you have a question, you are likely to find the answer here.
-Remember, some services will not be available during the reopening period.
+We have batched together some of your most common problems in a Modern Life is Good section containing Universal Orlando Useful Information.
+If you have a question, you will likely find the answer here.

 You can navigate straight to the advice you are looking for by clicking the links below: